n00b69/woa-polaris/guide/1-partition.md

 ### Notes
 > [!WARNING]
-> If you ever delete any partitions via diskpart, Windows will send a UFS command which would erase the entire UFS storage!
->
-> All your data will be erased!
-Back up now if needed.
->
 > Do not run the same command twice unless specified.
 >
 > DO NOT REBOOT YOUR PHONE!
 If you think you made a mistake, ask for help in the [Telegram chat](https://t.me/WinOnMIX2S).